Days sales uncollected definition

 How to Interpret Days Sales Uncollected

 An unusually high figure in proportion to the standard days allowed to pay indicates either an issue with lax credit standards or inadequate collection activities.
 It could also relate to a downturn in the economy that is impacting the ability of customers to pay.
-There are several issues with the days' sales uncollected measurement to be aware of, which are noted below.
+There are several issues with the days' sales uncollected measurement to be aware of, which are noted below:

+• Impact of seasonality.
 The sales level of a business may change substantially by month.
 Since the measure is designed to be on an annualized basis, the amount of receivables included in the numerator may not reflect the average receivables level for the entire year.
 To correct for this issue, annualize the sales for the past quarter and use that in the denominator instead of the full-year net credit sales.

+• Impact of receivables distribution.
 Some of the outstanding receivables could be extremely overdue, which drags down the outcome of the measurement.
 It can be useful to accompany the measurement with a notation regarding the aggregate total of receivables more than 60 or 90 days old, to give the reader a sense of the extent of this problem.

 Advantages of Days Sales Uncollected

-There are several advantages associated with the days sales uncollected measurement.
-First, it is a major measurement for informing management about the effectiveness of a company’s credit and collection departments.
-Second, it can be compared to adjustments in the amount of credit offered to customers, to see if the extension of additional credit is causing the number of days uncollected to increase; this can trigger changes in the amount of credit offered, if it is having an adverse impact on bad debt losses or the firm’s working capital investment.
+• Useful for incremental credit analysis.
+It can be compared to adjustments in the amount of credit offered to customers, to see if the extension of additional credit is causing the number of days uncollected to increase; this can trigger changes in the amount of credit offered, if it is having an adverse impact on bad debt losses or the firm’s working capital investment.

 Related Articles